 Not available for international shipping

 The First Aid Only Pac-Kit leads the way with over 2000 great reviews on Amazon.
-It's no wonder; this comprehensive kit has almost 300 doctor-recommended contents and supplies.
+It's no wonder; this comprehensive first aid kit has almost 300 doctor-recommended contents and supplies.
 The supplies come in a soft-shell covering that is about the size of a novel.
 You can't go wrong with the size and comprehensive list of content that will keep you prepared.Read more

-This kit is OSHA certified and will help you be ready for basic and unexpected daily accidents and will provide an answer for every minor emergency situation.
+This first aid kit is OSHA certified and will help you be ready for basic and unexpected daily accidents and will provide an answer for every minor emergency situation.
 The components inside are with good quality and doctor recommended.
 One common complaint is the fact that the kit contains 299 supplies, of which 196 are band-aids.

 It includes treatments, such as Ibuprofen, antiseptic towelettes, antibiotic ointments, and extra strength non-aspirin.
 It also has an emergency blanket, exam gloves, moleskin, and a lot more to keep you prepared.